Guests

 }

-is used to differentiate between guests and logged in users.
+The userType is used to differentiate between guests and logged in users.

 Every guest model extends Auth Model to inherit all access token related methods.